Fast moving consumer goods: industry sector overview

 What it's like working in the fast moving consumer goods industry

-Getting a graduate job in fast moving consumer goods
+Getting a graduate engineering job in fast moving consumer goods

 The highlights of a career in fast moving consumer goods